cysouw/diathesis/text/c02_case.md

 ### [ NG | –G ] Nominative drop + genitive {#sec:case-nominativ-drop-genitive}

-A few verbs with nominative and genitive arguments allow the nominative to be dropped, but the genitive to be retained [@Next a-d].
+A few verbs with nominative and genitive arguments allow the nominative to be dropped, but the genitive to be retained [@next a-d].

 :::ex
 a.
 Der Kranke bedarf der Ruhe.